arkane-systems/dockercmd/README.md

 ## Configuration

-`dockercmd` is configured by JSON-formatted command definition files, located in the `.dockercmd' subdirectory of, on Windows, your user profile (i.e., `C:\Users\username`) or on Linux your home directory.
+`dockercmd` is configured by JSON-formatted command definition files, located in the `.dockercmd` subdirectory of, on Windows, your user profile (i.e., `C:\Users\username`) or on Linux your home directory.
 These files are named after the command _as you type it_ , which is does not need to be the same as the image name, followed by .json.
 For example, a configuration file for the `czsh` command would be named `czsh.json`, and might read as follows:

 ```
 {